Garfius/tintty/README.md

 - TFT_RST   3
 - D/C    2

-- Choose Serial console Stream device at setup()

-## TO DO
+### TO DO

 - Test on the original ILI9341
-- Port back to AVR
+- Port back to AVR if possible
+- Scroll back
+- Improve multi-core, use myCheesyFB.outputting so refresh while receiving

 ## Development

 Testing on Windows is easy to do from a Vagrant VM running Linux.
 Arduino usually exposes the USB connection as serial COM3 port, so the VM is configured to forward the COM3 port to `/dev/ttyS0` inside the Linux environment.